 Normal: participants having neither undernutrition nor anemia

-ref: reference group; aOLR: adjusted odds-like ratio; CI: confidence interval
+ref: reference group; aOR: adjusted odds ratio; CI: confidence interval

 Bold represents significance at 95% confidence level

-# adjusted for age, sex of child, father’s education, parity, place of residence, ecological belt, mother’s age at childbirth
+# adjusted for age, sex of child, father’s education, parity, place of residence, ecological belt, mother’s age at childbirth, and adjusted for each other

 Discussion:

 This secondary analysis to determine the prevalence and factors associated with undernutrition, anemia and co-existence showed the prevalence of undernutrition and anemia to be 33.5% and 43.4% respectively.
 The prevalence of coexistence of stunting, wasting, and underweight with anemia were 12.5%, 4.0% and 9.7% respectively with 16.0% co-existence between undernutrition and anemia.
-Undernutrition demonstrated a significant association with wealth quintile, maternal education, parity, and maternal nutritional status.
+Undernutrition demonstrated a significant association with wealth quintile, maternal education, parity, and maternal BMI.
 Anemia was found to be associated with both the wealth quintile and the anemia status of the mother.
-The simultaneous occurrence of undernutrition and anemia exhibited significant associations with wealth quintile, maternal education status, maternal involvement in household decision-making, parity, maternal nutritional status, and the child's anemia status.
-However, undernutrition, anemia, and their co-occurrence were not found to be associated with maternal exposure to health programs via television and radio.
+The simultaneous occurrence of undernutrition and anemia exhibited significant associations with wealth quintile, maternal education status, maternal involvement in household decision-making, parity, maternal BMI, and the child's anemia status.
+However, undernutrition, anemia, and their co-occurrence were not found to be associated with maternal exposure to health programs in television and radio.

 The prevalence of undernutrition defined as anthropometric failure among 6-59 months children in Nepal was 33.5%, which aligns with the rates observed in other LMICs.
 For instance, a study in Ethiopia reported a higher prevalence of undernutrition among preschool children (50.8%) and children aged 6-59 months (57.3%)[29].
 Our findings indicate that Nepal’s burden, though lower, remains substantial.
 These differences may reflect variations in economic development, food security, and maternal and child health interventions across countries[30].

 The prevalence of anemia among 6-59 months children from our study (43.5%) is higher than the global prevalence (39.8%) but lower than the prevalence in African children (60.2%)[12].
 Our study also demonstrates a 9.1 percentage-point reduction in anemia prevalence between 2016 (52.6%) [31] and 2022, indicating progress in addressing this issue.
-Comparable rates have been observed in neighboring countries.
+Comparable rates had been observed in neighboring countries.
 A meta-analysis conducted by Kundu et al in Bangladesh showed a prevalence of 46.8% [32] which was similar to our finding.
 The latest national family health survey (2019-21) in India reported 67.1% prevalence of anemia [33] which is more than what we found in Nepal.
-The decline in anemia prevalence in Nepal is encouraging but underscores the need for sustained efforts to address this condition, particularly among vulnerable populations.
+The decline in anemia prevalence in Nepal [21] is encouraging but underscores the need for sustained efforts to address this condition, particularly among vulnerable populations.

 A systematic review reported the pooled prevalence of wasting-anemia and stunting-anemia in least-developed countries to be 5.4% and 19.5%, respectively[34].
-These rates are higher than our findings from Nepal, a low-middle-income country, which were 4.0% and 12.5%, respectively.
+These rates are higher than our findings from Nepal, which were 4.0% and 12.5%, respectively.

-The higher prevalence of co-existence of undernutrition and anemia in our study (16%) suggests that affected children are trapped in a vicious cycle of micronutrients.
+The high prevalence of co-existence of undernutrition and anemia in our study (16%) suggests that affected children are trapped in a vicious cycle of micronutrients.
 Undernutrition impairs iron absorption and utilization, while anemia exacerbates undernutrition by reducing the body’s ability to effectively utilize nutrients.